tests-always-included/wick/lib/README.md

         echo "I am a sample function"
     }

 Not too bad.
 It also doesn't do much, but other functions exist and you can look at how they operate.
 The function `wick-parse-arguments` provides a simple argument parser.
-Other functions can manipulate strings (eg. triming a string or removing all whitespace), generate random filenames, decompress an archive or even run multiple commands in parallel.
+Other functions can manipulate strings (eg. trimming a string or removing all whitespace), generate random filenames, decompress an archive or even run multiple commands in parallel.
 Anything you can do in shell is possible in a library function.

 wick-argument-string